Innmind/framework/docs/middlewares.md

 Middlewares are a way to regroup all the configuration you've seen in other topics under a name.
 This means that you can either group part of your own application undeer a middleware or expose a package for other to use via Packagist.

-> [!NOTE]
+!!! note ""
-> you can search for [`innmind/framework-middlewares` on Packagist](https://packagist.org/providers/innmind/framework-middlewares) for middlewares published by others.
+    You can search for [`innmind/framework-middlewares` on Packagist](https://packagist.org/providers/innmind/framework-middlewares) for middlewares published by others.

 Let's say you have an application that sends emails you could have a middleware that looks like this: